Author bio section

 Since you are paying off the loan faster and have less interest, you save a bundle with a 15-year mortgage.
 This is because you pay half as many years of interest.
 Additionally, lenders like 15-year mortgages because they are exposed to less risk drawn out over a shorter period of time.
 This means they can offer lower interest rates for 15-year mortgages, making them worth to many borrowers.

-One of the things you will need to stomach if you get a 15-year mortgage are the larger monthly payments.
-The principal and interest payments on a 15-year fixed rate mortgage can often be 505 higher than those of a 30-year mortgage.
+One of the things you will need to stomach if you get a 15-year mortgage is the larger monthly payments.
+The principal and interest payments on a 15-year fixed-rate mortgage can often be 505 higher than those of a 30-year mortgage.
 This means tying up a bigger portion of your income in your mortgage.
 If you are comfortable with putting more money into your housing costs, then this isn’t an issue at all.
 However, you should think at least 15 years down the road when considering this kind of mortgage because the ways out aren’t pleasant.
 If you can’t keep up with the higher payments, you will need to sell your house, refinance your mortgage, or the bank will foreclose on the home.

 Buying Less Home